MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-middleware.md

 ## Sample code

-For a complete sample that shows how to intercept and log messages using the Bot Builder SDK for .NET, see the <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-Middleware" target="_blank">Middleware sample</a> in GitHub.
+For a complete sample that shows how to intercept and log messages using the Bot Framework SDK for .NET, see the <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-Middleware" target="_blank">Middleware sample</a> in GitHub.

 ## Additional resources

-- <a href="/dotnet/api/?view=botbuilder-3.11.0" target="_blank">Bot Builder SDK for .NET Reference</a>
+- <a href="/dotnet/api/?view=botbuilder-3.11.0" target="_blank">Bot Framework SDK for .NET Reference</a>
 - <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-Middleware" target="_blank">Middleware sample (GitHub)</a>